JelleZijlstra/typing-spec/spec/spec.rst

 checkers might refuse protocol classes inside ``NewType()`` to avoid an illusion that a distinct type is provided::

-  from typing import NewType, Protocol, Iterator
+  from typing import NewType, Protocol from collections.abc import Iterator

   class Id(Protocol):
       code: int